La Leona

 The top is spruce (two unmatched pieces according to Romanillos).
 The back and sides are cypress with the back made up of three pieces separated by strips (Romanillos says the strips are rosewood).
 The rosette is very simply made with only circular bands.
 Romanillos indicates the fingerboard and bridge are rosewood (Sirvent’s letter says the fingerboard is ebony).
 The headstock veneer is rosewood, although Romanillos believes this may have been added when original peg tuners were converted to machine heads (Sirvent describes the guitar as having machine heads).

 La Leona was built in 1856 and is designated by Romanillos as FE 04 making it one of his earliest surviving instruments.
 It may have been built by Torres as an experimental guitar as it incorporates a number of distinctive features.
 It would have been one of his earliest guitars to employ a tornavoz.
 Oddly, an old style tie bridge was used with no saddle.
 Continuous linings were used for both the top and back versus his more typical kerfed linings.
 Most unique, however, is the bracing for the top.
 In a number of guitars, Torres created openings in the harmonic bar below the soundhole that allowed the outer radial fan braces to extend upwards from the lower bout to the soundhole.
 In these cases, the harmonic bar was still attached to the top.
-In the case of La Leona, the harmonic bar “ floats;” it is not attached to the to top, but is anchored to the sides just above the continuous linings.
+In the case of La Leona, the harmonic bar “ floats;” it is not attached to the top, but is anchored to the sides just above the continuous linings.
 This allows all the radial fan braces to extend upwards towards the soundhole.
 Also, while the outermost fan braces intersect the lower diagonal cutoff bars, the interior fan braces terminate in the area of the bridge rather than extending closer to the cutoff bars.
 As La Leona is fitted with a tornavoz, it is difficult to inspect the interior bracing of the sound box.
-The Greifenberger Institute Fur Musikinstrumentenkunde website includes interesting photos from both borescope and x-ray inspection.
-These photos appear to show that the braces were peaked rather than rounded as they were for SE 114.
+The Greifenberger Institute Fur Musikinstrumentenkunde website includes photos of the guitar from both borescope and x-ray inspection that provide insight into its construction.

-La Leona is one of the guitars Torres kept his entire life, although he apparently loaned it to Julian Arcas for a time.
-While in Torres’ possession, the guitar was apparently never given a finish, polish being added later during repairs.
+La Leona is one of the guitars Torres kept his entire life.
+While in Torres’ possession, the guitar was apparently never given a finish, polish being added during later repairs.

 Key dimensions for La Leona from Romanillos’ catalogue are listed below: